CKHarrison/3-column-preview-card/README.md

 ### Useful resources

 - [Wes Bos CSS Grid](https://cssgrid.io/) - I thought this was a great resource to learn about CSS Grid.
+- [CSS Tips & Tricks Focus Visible](https://css-tricks.com/almanac/selectors/f/focus-visible/) - I used this to learn how to make my buttons focusable.
+Based on some feedback I received from user @grace-snow on frontend mentors.

 ## Author